 The full run was about 240ft, with the antenna strung between rope on ceremic insulators.
 It was tied off to a TV satellite dish on the north end of the roof, and threaded through a pulley in the tree to a hanging cinderblock counterweight on the south end.

 The antenna was fed with ~30ft of 450 Ohm ladder line, which ran down at a 45-degree angle north for 15ft and then just out of reach parallel to the ground into the shack, located under the center of the north leg.
 The ladder line ran through a knife switch (for grounding it when not in use) to a manual T-network antenna coupler, which had a built-in 1:1 current balun.

 The manual antenna coupler was a little silly, but since I generally stuck to FT8 I just had a table of the right settings and it was quick enough.
-One of the benefits is that you don't have to worry about pushing it as much, since the capacitors will arc before anything else (unlike an L-network coupler where you can ruin the ferrite).
-It could tune any frequency I ever tried to 2:1 or better.
+A T-network is laughably simple compared to an L-network autocoupler, and I have a deep love for "stupid" things that work.
+It had an air core inductor I could put my arm through, and could match any frequency I ever tried to 2:1 or better, including 160m.

-The ladder line was an important part of making this work: the antenna had extremely high impedence at several of the frequencies I liked to use it on, so the loss in coax would be untenable (and the voltage might actually exceed its tolerance).
+The ladder line was an important part of making this work: the antenna had extremely high impedence at several of the frequencies I liked to use it on, in particular 30m, so the loss in coax would be untenable (and the voltage might actually exceed its tolerance).

 This is all a nice demonstration of how resonance doesn't matter much on HF, especially lower HF: if you can hear the noise, it's good enough.
 The coupler exists only to present the 50 Ohm load the transmitter was designed for.

 Most 80m and the majority of 40m contacts required the full 100W transmit power of my transmitter.
 On good days I was able to use much less, especially on 20m and above where 5W was often more than enough.